-The results of ITU Telecom events over the last four year period.
+The results of ITU Telecom events over the last eight year period.

-The organizational capacity, set-up, financial and administrative systems in place to deliver the events.
+The organizational capacity, set-up, financial and administrative systems in place to deliver the events at ITU and at the host country

-The role and obligations of the Host Country; and benefits of hosting an ITU Telecom event.
+The role and obligations of the Host Country; and benefits of hosting an ITU Telecom event, in particular an indication of the price sensitivity, particularly for developing countries1, to participate in ITU Telecom events

 The event branding and promotional outreach, including the relevancy of the event name, the positioning of a newly re-structured ITU Telecom, use and monitoring of social media channels etc.

+recommendations and various strategies for possible inclusion in a future business model that enable, if possible, ITU Telecom to contribute effectively to the mission of ITU with the costs of holding these events being recovered by the events

 Positioning of ITU Telecom in the global events marketplace.